TharinduShantha98/JavaEE_pos_System/README.md

 ## PosSystemV2
 I created Pos system, It can use for multiple users, so I created JDBC connection pool. and I used layered architecture.
-In this module, i improved knowledge how do work backend developers
+In this module, I improved knowledge how do work backend developers

 ## FrontEndV2

+In this part, I improved knowledge how do work FrontEnd developers.